 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Responsible Person, Department or Agency F. Qualify for and maintain partic ipation in the Na ational Flood Insurance Program Wellhead Protection No - - - How has or will this be integrated Not applicable d with the HMP a and how does this reduce risk?
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) F. Qualify for and maintain participation in the National Flood Insurance Program Wellhead Protection No - - - How has or will this be integrated Not applicable d with the HMP a and how does this reduce risk?
 Emergency Management Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable Climate Change Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Not applicable
+Not applicable Climate Change Ordinance No - - - How has or will this be integrated Not applicable d with the HMP a and how does this reduce risk? •